eliwangila/Apiconsumingangular/README.md

     - View all liked blogs
     - View all owned blogs
     - View profile information
-    - Search in All, Blogs by Blog topic and title
+    - Search in All, projects by Awward topic and title

    ## Technology used
     - Angular for Frontend